hellostealth/stealth/docs/00-introduction.md

 ---
 Stealth includes everything you need to quickly create powerful Text and Voice bots in Ruby.

 Stealth is inspired by the Model-View-Controller (MVC) pattern.
-However, rather than "Views" Stealth uses "Replies".
+However, rather than *Views* Stealth uses *Replies*.
 Model-Reply-Controller (MRC).

 The [Model](#models) layer represents your domain model (such as Account, User, Quote, etc.) and encapsulates the business logic that is specific to your bot.
 Stealth uses [ActiveRecord](#models.active_record)